 Every sector of the U.S. economy needed to react to the COVID-19 pandemic, and the manufacturing and logistics industry is no exception.
-Most businesses experience seasonal cycles throughout the year.
+Of course, most businesses experience seasonal cycles throughout the year.
 They’re also generally accustomed to variability in consumer preferences and well equipped to handle changing economic conditions.
 But the state of today’s world is something that no one could have predicted or prepared for.

-No matter their size or industry, manufacturing and logistics businesses will see a few notable trends that will shape the industry in the years ahead.
-Learn how a contingent workforce solves a variety of challenges and keep your business moving forward.
+No matter their size or industry, manufacturing and logistics businesses will see a few notable trends that will shape the industry in the year ahead.
+Discover how a contingent workforce solves a variety of challenges and keep your business moving forward.

-Because certain types of businesses closed temporarily, and others faced unprecedented demand for their goods, many suppliers were severely affected.
+Because certain types of businesses closed temporarily, and others have faced unprecedented demand for their goods, the supply chain is experiencing delays and shortages.
 Despite these uncertainties, manufacturers seemed optimistic about their staffing plans even during the peak of the pandemic.
 According to a survey by Thomas Insights:

 - 56% did not experience and are not planning layoffs.